symfony/symfony-docs/quick_tour/the_big_picture.rst

 Thanks for trying out Symfony2!
 By now, you should be able to create your own simple routes, controllers and templates.
 As an exercise, try to build something more useful than the Hello application!
-If you are eager to learn more about Symfony2, dive into the next section: the view system.
+If you are eager to learn more about Symfony2, dive into the next section: "The View".

 .. _sandbox: http://symfony-reloaded.org/code#sandbox
 .. _YAML:    http://www.yaml.org/